Fishing License Information

 - Suckers, fallfish, and carp may be taken by snares, spears, or bow and arrow.

 - For the purpose of fishing through the ice, up to five (5) lines with a single hook on each, personally attended, and held by any device designed for that purpose (tip-up), may be used.
-See Exception #3 for Beach Pond, and Exception #11 for Killingly and Hazard Pond, Seasons, Creel Limits, and Minimum Size Limits.
+See Exception #13 for Beach Pond, and Exception #14 for Killingly and Hazard Pond, Seasons, Creel Limits, & Minimum Size Limits.

 - Freshwater minnows may be taken for bait with minnow traps, dip nets, and seines not greater than four feet (4 ft.) deep by eight feet (8 ft.) long and having a square mesh size not larger than one-fourth inch (1/4 in.) unless otherwise licensed by the DEM.
-This regulation does not supercede current alewife/blueback herring regulations as detailed in the Diadromous Fisheries section found on Diadromous Fish Regulations.
-See also Seasons, Creel Limits, and Minimum Size Limits, Exception #13.
+This regulation does not supersede minimum size limits of the fish listed in regulations or current alewife/blueback herring regulations as detailed in the Diadromous Fisheries section found on General Information.